Kaimyla-Team/Kaimyla-Code/README.md

 **Kaimyla welcomes you!
 My source code is open to anyone!**

+``The bot is in Russian, you can translate it yourself at any time``

 ## <img src="https://cdn.discordapp.com/emojis/1009754836314628146.gif" width="25px" height="25px">》Requirements
 - NodeJs v17+
 - Discord Token.
 Get it from [Discord Developers Portal](https://discord.com/developers/applications)